KyonkoYuuki/YaBCMOrganizer/README.md

 0.2.3 - Improved editing performance with very large BCM's, fixed child/sibling indexes cutting off at 32767 0.2.4 - Added primary activator conditions
 0.2.5 - Fixed find/replace dialogs so it works with int/hex/float
+0.2.6 - Added new flag selections in unknown and BAC tabs
+        fixed names on Primary Activator Conditions
 ```